groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/outlook-to-webp.md

     format:
         # format loop
         - icon: "far fa-file-OUTLOOK"
-          title: " About Email File Formats"
+          title: " About OUTLOOK File Format"
           content: |
-            Have you ever come across Email file formats and failed to open it?
-You have come to the right place, we are going to explain what Email file formats are and what are the recommended software that can open or use them.
-Email file formats are used by email applications to store their various data including email messages, attachments, folders, address books etc. Email file formats are mainly associated with Outlook Express Email Message file.
-Additional types of files may also be using the Email file extension.
-There are several common file types used with regards to email.
-Below is the list of the most popular file formats used by various email clients to store e-mail messages and other related data.
+            Outlook Data Files are created and used by Microsoft Outlook to store messages, contacts, calendars, and other account information.

           link: "https://docs.fileformat.com/email/"

     format:
         # format loop
-        - icon: "far fa-file-image-o"
+        - icon: "far fa-file-WEBP"
-          title: " About WebP File Format"
+          title: " About WEBP File Format"
           content: |
             WebP, introduced by Google, is a modern raster web image file format that is based on lossless and lossy compression.
 It provides same image quality while considerably reducing the image size.
 Since most of the web pages use images as effective representation of data, the use of WebP images in web pages results in faster loading of web pages.
-As per Google, WebP lossless images are 26% smaller in size compared to PNGs, while WebP lossy images are 25-34% smaller than comparable JPEG images.
-Images are compared based on the Structural Similarity (SSIM) index between WebP and other image file formats.
-WebP is a sister project of WebM multimedia container format.

           link: "https://docs.fileformat.com/image/webp/"